magneticio/vamp.io/content/documentation/getting-started/installation.md

 {{% alert warn %}}
 **Note 2:** This runs all of Vamp's components in one container.
 This is definitely not ideal, but works fine for kicking the tires.
 You will run into cpu, memory and storage issues pretty soon though.
-Also, random ports are assigned by the Vamp which you might not have exposed.
+Also, random ports are assigned by the Vamp which you might not have exposed on either Docker or your Boot2Docker Vagrant box.
 {{% /alert%}}

 Now check if Vamp is home by doing a GET on the `hi` endpoint, i.e.: `http://192.168.59.103:8081/api/v1/hi`